 Address: The Mill at Avoca Village, Kilmagig Lower, Avoca, Co.
 Wicklow

 Wondering what to do in Wicklow?
 Join the queue because this place is a haven for all things healthy, sustainable, and tasty.
-Still, we can assure it’s definitely worth the wait, with its wide selection of delicious, healthy foods.
+Still, we can assure you this lovely cafe is definitely worth the wait, with its wide selection of delicious, healthy foods.

-Owners David and Stephen Flynn wanted to start a food revolution in their home town of Greystones over ten years ago, and that they have done!
+Owners David and Stephen Flynn wanted to start a food revolution in their home town, the beautiful coastal town of Greystones, over ten years ago, and that they have done!
 This place is just awesome and the perfect destination to visit on a busy day!